 How Do I Prove My Case?

 Duty of Care: you must first show that the person who caused your injury owed you a legal duty to avoid acting carelessly under the circumstances.
-For example, if you were in a car accident, the duty of care is clear — the driver had a legal responsibility to operate their vehicle safely and obey traffic laws to avoid causing harm.
+For example, if you were in a car accident, the duty of care was clear — the driver had a legal responsibility to operate their vehicle safely and obey traffic laws to avoid causing harm.

-Breach of Duty: the alleged at-fault party failed to meet the duty of care to keep you free from injury
+Breach of Duty: the alleged at-fault party failed to meet the duty of care to keep you free from injury.

-Causation: this person’s carelessness or negligence caused your injury
+Causation: this person’s carelessness or negligence caused your injury.

 If you have been injured, call our personal injury attorneys today to find out if you have a case.
 You might be eligible to receive financial compensation.
-There are no fees till your case is won.
+There are no fees until your case is won.